cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 1. Configure Secretless to broker the connection to the target service using credentials from the secret store

 **As the application developer:**
-1. Configure application to connect to target service through interface exposed by Secretless
+1. Configure application to connect to target service via the Secretless broker
 1. Deploy and run Secretless adjacent to the application

 ### Prerequisites